Rugaliz/Black_Noah/README.md

 # Black Noah
-MAME gui frontend for misc consoles and systems.
+MAME gui frontend for various consoles and systems.

-This was made with Qt Creator and thus can be compile with it.
+This was made with Qt Creator and thus should be compiled with it.

-Linux and Windows binaries compiled with Qt Creator and libs compiled with linuxdeployqt and WindeployQt https://github.com/probonopd/linuxdeployqt
+The available Linux and Windows binaries dependencies and libs were compiled with linuxdeployqt and WindeployQt https://github.com/probonopd/linuxdeployqt